techidaily/site-win11-tips/source/_posts/6-ways-to-check-your-windows-computers-model-name.md

  The Basic Input / Output System, aka BIOS, lets you configure basic computer settings like boot order, hardware components, and more.
 You can also use the BIOS menu to know every tiny detail about your computer.

- Here's how to[enter the BIOS menu on Windows](https://www.makeuseof.com/tag/enter-bios-computer/) and check your computer model name:
+ Here's how to [enter the BIOS menu on Windows](https://www.makeuseof.com/tag/enter-bios-computer/) and check your computer model name:

 1. Open the Settings app, and choose**Windows Update** from the left sidebar.
 2. Choose the**Advanced options.**